analogdevicesinc/iio_ros2/README.rst

 * For information on **prerequisites, repository setup, and building the package**, refer to the `Installation`_ section.

+* The :ref:`Examples Introduction` provides an overview of the available examples.
+Start with the :ref:`Service Call Reference` to use the ROS2 services.
+You can also reference the standalone nodes and launch files for specific hardware interaction.

 * For information on **parameters and services**, refer to the `Node Description`_ section.

 * For building this documentation, refer to `Building the Project Documentation Locally`_.